-Throughout the Delphi and Q-methodology phases of the research, we will collect and applied to the research. ipants will be asked to provide their informed consent for the research, we will collect and analyse personal data essential for the analyses, including participants' demographic information.
+Throughout the Delphi and Q-methodology phases of the research, we will collect and analyse personal data essential for the analyses, including participants' demographic information.
 To safeguard participant privacy and confidentiality, all data will undergo pseudonymisation.
 Furthermore, demographic information will be stored separately from the research data, reinforcing the protection of participant identities.
 In the evaluation phase, no personal data will be solicited from participants, ensuring anonymity throughout this segment of the study.
 The handling and storage of data will comply with relevant regulations and guidelines governing data protection, including data protection laws and institutional research ethics policies.